 This is what The Last Five Years totally is: an escape.
 For 90 minutes, the existential threat of lost tests and local lockdowns disappear, and all anyone is thinking about is the bittersweet love-story in front of them.
 As the pair on stage hold each other close in a raw display of intimacy, I wasn’t thinking “Eek that isn’t two metres…!”; I got lost in the magic of the artform.

 Of course, this escapism is a luxury not all theatres can afford.
 In many way, The Last Five Years is the perfect show for a socially distant world: only two cast members are needed, the staging is incredibly adaptable, and the show is already a perennial favourite so bound to deliver an audience.
 Across the board, we’ve seen venues gravitate towards these low-risk productions, like the Bridge’s Beat the Devil or the National’s Death of England – Delroy.
 With audience capacity capped to maintain social distancing, it’s hard to imagine ‘bigger shows’ having the financial viability to return: show-stopping spectacle and riskier ventures may not be seen for a little while.

 Nevertheless, in my review of the show back in March, I concluded that “although the production doesn’t reinvent the wheel, it does make the ride as beautiful as it’s ever been” – little did I realise back then that this “ride” would be the getaway so many of us sorely need.
 The experience of going to the theatre is of course different now – it has to be, for everyone’s safety – but The Last Five Years shows that the artform is as important and necessary and viable as ever.

-The Last Five Years runs until the 14th November at Southwark Playhouse.
-Tickets here.
+The Last Five Years runs until the 14th November.
+Visit the Southwark Playhouse website to book tickets.